codeigniter4/shield/docs/getting_started/configuration.md

 - **app/Config/Auth.php**
 - **app/Config/AuthGroups.php** - For Authorization
+- **app/Config/AuthToken.php** - For AccessTokens and HmacSha256 Authentication
 - **app/Config/AuthJWT.php** - For JWT Authentication

 Note that you do not need to have configuration files for features you do not use.